Arunodhai/CI-CD-Pipeline-and-Spring-Boot-API/README.md

 # CI/CD Pipeline for Spring Boot API

-This repository contains the CI/CD pipeline configuration for building and deploying a Spring Boot API (created in Task 1) using GitHub Actions.
+This repository contains the CI/CD pipeline configuration for building and deploying a Spring Boot API using GitHub Actions.

 ## Workflow